 3. To create a rule, start by selecting the model security you'd like to set an equivalent for.

 4. Next, select one or more equivalents.
 Equivalents are account positions to be traded in place of the specified model security.

-Next time you trade an account, the Autopilot trading engine will check the securities within the target model to see if they have an existing rules.
-If an equivalent rule is found, Autopilot will take the target allocation of the model security and make this the target allocation percentage for the security equivalent instead.
+Next time you trade an account, the Trading trading engine will check the securities within the target model to see if they have existing rules.
+If an equivalent rule is found, Trading will take the target allocation of the model security and make this the target allocation percentage for the security equivalent instead.
 You can verify that an equivalent is being used by looking for the equivalents-in-use icon in the trading dashboard.

 If you add or remove a security equivalent that is being used in a pending trade list, it may take up to an hour for the trade list to update with the updated or deleted equivalent.